 - Help to keep your home Newcastle City Council

 - Help to find a home Newcastle City Council

 - The Joseph Cowen Healthcare Centre provides access to healthcare for those street homeless or in temporary accommodation who cannot access mainstream healthcare services.
 The drop in centre offers a daily GP service, a nurse, access to mental and sexual health support, a needle exchange, women only services, an outreach service, information, guidance and signposting for housing and benefits, bathing facilities and somewhere to drop in for a hot drink.

-- Newcastle City Council- Reporting Sleeping Rough you can contact the council if you have any concerns about a person who might be rough sleeping.
+- Report rough sleeping to Newcastle City Council you can contact the council if you have any concerns about a person who might be rough sleeping.

 - Oasis Community Housing is a charity which works with homeless and vulnerably housed people in Gateshead.
 They support people in emergency situations to help establish their independence.
 They have a number of specialised projects including: 24 Hour supported accommodation projects for young people; Housing and support services for vulnerable families; and services and accommodation for homeless people.